• Contact Us

 Think INSIDE the Box

-I came across a quote the other day from the late Christopher Hitchens, and it's both too good, and too applicable to the LSAT, not to share.
-Hitch opines, "skepticism rather than credulity is the highest principle that the human intellect can use to ennoble our existence."
-And while I agree wholeheartedly with the great man's intent, for our purposes here I'm reminded of a common concern students face: namely, how do we know what to treat with skepticism, and what to treat with acceptance as we move through the test?
-More specifically, there's an oft-asked question* that arises among test … [Read more...]
+There is a quote from the late Christopher Hitchens, and it's both too good, and too applicable to the LSAT, not to share.
+Hitch opines:...skepticism rather than credulity is the highest principle that the human intellect can use to ennoble our existence.While I agree wholeheartedly with his intent, for our purposes I'm reminded of a common concern students face.
+Namely, how do we know what to treat with skepticism, and what to treat … [Read more...]

 Posted by Jon Denning / Logical Reasoning, LSAT Prep / Logical Reasoning, LSAT Prep Leave a Comment